elicorrales/my-first-substrate-project-series-III-part-1/README.md

 # my-first-substrate-project-series-III-part-1

+## The Local Node

-## Install Rust-based Implementation of A Substrate Node For Local Development
+### Install Rust-based Implementation of A Substrate Node For Local Development

 ### NOTE: Review all this prior to doing any of it, to save yourself some time.
 ```